Naoray/laravel-github-monolog/README.md

 ## Features

-- 😊 Automatically creates GitHub issues from log entries
+- ✨ Automatically creates GitHub issues from log entries
-- 🔍 Groups similar errors into the same issue
+- 🔍 Intelligently groups similar errors into single issues
-- 💬 Adds comments to existing issues when the same error occurs again
+- 💬 Adds comments to existing issues for recurring errors
-- 🏷️ Customizable labels for better organization
+- 🏷️ Supports customizable labels for efficient organization
+- 🎯 Smart deduplication to prevent issue spam
+- ⚡️ Buffered logging for better performance

 ## Showcase

-When an error occurs in your application, a new GitHub issue is automatically created with detailed error information and stack trace:
+When an error occurs in your application, a GitHub issue is automatically created with comprehensive error information and stack trace:

 <img src="https://github.com/user-attachments/assets/bd1a7e9b-e1f3-43ed-b779-14fbaa974916" width="800" alt="issue raised">